-From 30 November to 6 January, the Palace of Versailles and ESSEC Business School present “Virtually Versailles” in Singapore.
+From 30 November 2018 to 6 January 2019, the Palace of Versailles and ESSEC Business School presented “Virtually Versailles” in Singapore.
 It is the Palace of Versailles’ first completely digital exhibition, offering an immersive tour of Versailles using the most innovative digital tools.

 A digital discovery

 In 2016, the Palace of Versailles and ESSEC Business School founded a partnership to transmit the French art of living, as well as its unparalleled savoir-faire, heritage, and creation.
 The goal is also to expand their reach around the world, particularly in Asia, which sends more than 1.5 million visitors to the Palace of Versailles each year.

 As part of this mission and the France-Singapore Year of Innovation, the Palace of Versailles and ESSEC Business School have created an unprecedented event in Singapore: a digital exploration of the Estate of Versailles and its history at the Ion Orchard shopping centre.
 The event tooke place from 30 November 2018 to 6 January 2019.

 During this event, ESSEC Business School offered two lectures on the theme of heritage, innovation, and attractivity:

 - "Managing Heritage & Exceptional Savoir-faire in a Modern and Digital Era" - on 30 November 2018, Ion Sky

 - "Heritage and Innovation" - 11 December 2018, Ion Sky